Are you ready to learn how to password protect PowerPoint presentations so that others cannot edit or copy and paste your content?

 #1.
 Most people are not familiar with having to add a password to open a presentation.
-So if you password-protect your presentation, warn your clients and colleagues in advance.
+So, if your password-protect your presentation, warn your clients and colleagues in advance.

 #2.
 There is no way to recover your password if you forget it.
-So use an easy to remember password, write it down and better yet, save a non-password-protected version of your presentation that you can always refer to if need be.
+So, use an easy to remember password, write it down and better yet, save a non-password-protected version of your presentation that you can always refer to it if necessary.

 If you enjoyed this article and want to learn more about our PowerPoint training products and services, visit us here.